reema0814/mslearn-fabric/Instructions/Labs/Getting-Started.md

 ## Architecture

-In Microsoft Fabric, data flows from initial ingestion and integration into storage, followed by preparation and transformation.
-Once processed, it undergoes analysis for insights, with real-time data being examined immediately.
-The insights are then visualized through interactive reports and dashboards, while the entire system is continuously monitored to ensure performance and security.
+In Microsoft Fabric, the workflow begins with creating a Fabric workspace to manage projects, data, and resources collaboratively.
+Next, ingest data with a pipeline using ETL/ELT processes and Apache Spark for scalable data integration.
+Once data is ingested, it is stored in the data warehouse, which supports full SQL functionality for extensive analytics.
+For real-time data processing, get started with Real-Time Analytics using Kusto Query Language (KQL) to handle time-series data like real-time logs and IoT information.
+Use notebooks to train machine learning models, such as a customer churn prediction model, using Scikit-Learn and MLflow.
+Finally, create a Dataflow (Gen2) to leverage Apache Spark for distributed data processing and analysis across platforms like Azure HDInsight and Databricks.

 ## Architecture Diagram

   ![](./Images/arch10.jpg)

-**Explanation of the Components**:
+## Explanation of the Components

 1. **Data Factory**: The data integration service.